lestrrat-go/contributions/Reviews.md

 suggestions.
 Do not give the author a hard time for not accepting your suggestions.
 Do not keep pressing them.

+## Reviewers: Line-by-line scrutiny is generally not necessary

+We would rather have more tests or documentation than have the reviewer spend time with line-by-line reviews.
+In a similar manner, we would rather have the authors spend more time writing tests and documents than answering each critique.

+This is not to say that we don't or shouldn't check for code.
+It just means that the fact that the existence of intent (documentation) and verification (tests) are far more important than, for example, if a loop is tight enough.

+If you are doing nitpick reviews, try to use the `suggestion` feature as much as possible, so that the author(s) can just accept your code changes instead of having to (possibly) second guess what your review intentions are, further increasing the communication costs.

 ## Reviewees: Accept consistency

 If you are being reviewed, accept the fact that consistency is valued.